-South Africa is one of the most interesting holiday destinations in the world and part of what drives this is the amazing specie diversity found in the country.
+South Africa is one of the most interesting holiday destinations in the world and part of what drives this is the amazing species diversity found in the country.
 South Africa has some of the most diversified animal species but for the purpose of this article, we are looking at a selection of some fascinating South African animals.
-If you are planning to make a trip to South Africa, also include it in your plan to see some of these animals of South Africa.
+If you are planning to make a trip to South Africa, also include it in your plan to see some of these South African animals.
 This list includes some of the largest and smallest South African animals.

 8. Elephant Shrew